 |Factors influencing the response to growth hormone therapy||Martin Savage|

 |Summary and close||Martin Savage|

-This webinar is suitable for, but not limited to, clinical paediatric endocrinologists, clinical adult endocrinologists, paediatric endocrine nurses, and all other healthcare professionals interested in the management of growth disorders.
+This webcast is suitable for, but not limited to, clinical paediatric endocrinologists, clinical adult endocrinologists, paediatric endocrine nurses, and all other healthcare professionals interested in the management of growth disorders.

-Following this webinar you will be able to:
+Following this webcast you will be able to:

 - Debate the appropriate diagnosis and assessment of short stature, including the impact of nutritional status

 - Apply strategies for optimal management of the different short stature disorders, taking into account comorbidities and factors influencing response to growth hormone

 - Assess the social and psychological impact of short stature in the context of emerging economies

 Emeritus Professor of Paediatric Endocrinology

 William Harvey Research Institute, Barts and the London School of Medicine & Dentistry, London, UK